 During a business close-down period that includes public holidays, which is often the case over the Christmas and New Year period, employees are entitled to a paid public holiday only if they would ordinarily work on the day of the public holiday.
-This is also the case in instances of annual leave, as employees are only entitled to public holiday pay if they would normally work on the day of the public holiday, meaning they will not lose a day of annual leave.
+This is also the case in instances of annual leave, as employees are only entitled to public holiday pay if they would normally work on the day of the public holiday pay if they would normally work on the day of the public holiday pay if they would normally work on the day of the public holiday pay if they would normally work on the day of the public holiday.